-Effective as of April 1, 2011, we entered into a joint venture with P.M.I.
-Services North America Inc., an indirect subsidiary of Petroleos Mexicanos (Pemex), the Mexican state-owned petroleum company, at our Brownsville, Texas terminal.
-We contributed approximately 1.5 million barrels of light petroleum product storage capacity, as well as related ancillary facilities, to the joint venture in exchange for a cash payment of approximately \$25 million and a 50% ownership interest.
-We used the \$25 million in cash proceeds to pay down outstanding borrowings under our amended and restated senior secured credit facility (See Note 18 of Notes to consolidated financial statements).
+Effective as of April 1, 2011, we entered into a joint venture with P.M.I. ("PMI") Services North America Inc., an indirect subsidiary of Petroleos Mexicanos ("Pemex"), the Mexican state-owned petroleum company, at our Brownsville, Texas terminal.
+We contributed approximately 1.5 million barrels of light petroleum product storage capacity, as well as related ancillary facilities, to the joint venture, also known as Frontera Brownsville LLC, in exchange for a cash payment of approximately \$25.6 million and a 50% ownership interest (See Note 3 of Notes to consolidated financial statements).
+We used the \$25.6 million in cash proceeds to pay down outstanding borrowings under our amended and restated senior secured credit facility.
+We anticipate receiving a cash distribution from the joint venture on a quarterly basis.
+The amount of the distribution is dependent on the quarterly operations of the joint venture.
+On August 1, 2011, we received a cash distribution of approximately \$0.7 million from the joint venture attributable to the three months ended June 30, 2011.